BL0CK-X/api-developer-program/README.md

 ## How you make money

-Like our own functions, each function costs a certain amount of credits.

-For each of your functions, you specify how much one call to that costs, from 1 to 100 credits.
+For each of your functions, you specify how much one call to that costs in credits, from 1 to 100 credits.
 (If you want a value outside of that range, let us know.)

 ### How we convert credits to dollars to pay you